The 10 most beautiful Yule logs in Parisian luxury hotels in 2025

 “L’Astre d’Or” at La Réserve Paris: the Christmas star

-Dressed in shiny copper, velvety red and delicate gold, it evokes a polar star, a symbol of light and sharing.
+Dressed in shiny brass, velvety red and delicate gilding, it evokes a polar star, a symbol of light and sharing.
 Inside: fleur de sel crunch, soft cookie, sweet-spice caramel (vanilla, tonka bean, Timut pepper), rice pudding insert and three-vanilla mousse (Madagascar, Tahiti, Mexico).
 The top hides a chocolate flake containing two bars to break: puffed rice praline and salted butter caramel.
 A sensory, precious log, worthy of the Parisian palace and its anniversary.

 Find out more about the gourmet delights on offer at the hotel